-If you are driving, or have just picked up your rental, you might be lucky.
-How far is Fort Lauderdale from Miami without traffic?
+If you are driving or have just picked up your rental, you might be lucky.
+How far is Fort Lauderdale from Miami, or how long does it take to drive without traffic?

 If you should run into such luck that the roads are all clear, you will use around 40 minutes from Fort Lauderdale-Hollywood International Airport to Bayside Marketplace in Downtown Miami!